annonymousauthority/Weather-forcast-alt/Readme.md

 ### POTENTIAL UPGRADES
 * --> User can undergo simple authentication by being given a `unique identifier` at the beginning to addlocation and for every operation by the user, the user must add this `unique identifier` to match with what's on the system.

+* --> A new users table can be set where each user is given a unique `id` or `api_key` where this key would be added to the url get request for every query done on the `location` database

 he exercise requires [Node.js](https://nodejs.org/en/) to be installed.
 We recommend using the LTS version.

+ ## Technical Notes

 1. Start by cloning this repository.